Duke Erikson

+Their debut album was released in 1995 and achieved considerable worldwide success, spawning the successful singles "Stupid Girl" and "Only Happy When it Rains".
+They followed this success with their critically acclaimed second album, Version 2.0 in 1998, before writing and recording the theme song for the James Bond film The World Is Not Enough in 1999.
+Garbage continued to record and tour throughout the early 2000s, releasing their third album, Beautiful Garbage in 2001, and their fourth, Bleed Like Me in 2005 before entering an "indefinite hiatus".
+They briefly regrouped in 2007 to release the compilation album Absolute Garbage and lead single "Tell Me Where It Hurts".
+They regrouped in 2010 to begin recording their fifth album, Not Your Kind of People (2012), and subsequently releasing Strange Little Birds (2016), No Gods No Masters (2021) and Let All That We Imagine Be the Light (2025).

 Early life

 Duke Erikson was born in Lyons, a small rural community in Nebraska.
 His first musical instrument was the piano, and his second was the guitar.
 At the age of 16 he joined his first band, The British, which was inspired by his passion for the British beat movement.
 Erikson operated the light show for The British which was constructed out of a cigar box and door hangers.
 "I ran that with my left hand while I played Farfisa organ with my right," he commented.

 When Erikson completed high school, he attended Wayne State College where he studied drawing and painting, ultimately becoming a teaching assistant.

 Musical career

 1974–1985

 Erikson formed the rock band Spooner in 1974 with two fellow musicians in Madison, Wisconsin.
 Erikson sang lead vocals, played keyboards and guitar, and became the band's principal songwriter, his compositions being described by City Lights as "strangely seductive" and "immediately draw[ing] in the listener".
 Spooner became a quartet when Butch Vig joined them on drums.
 Spooner released two well-received albums, Every Corner Dance and The Wildest Dreams, and toured across the Midwest.
 Rolling Stone magazine called their debut album "a convincing collection of sparkling pop music", to which "Erikson's edgy, poetic slice-of-small-town-life lyrics add a genuine, idiosyncratic touch".

 In 1983, Erikson helped Vig and Steve Marker establish Smart Studios in Madison, where he helped to design the studio interior and where he has carried out engineering, production and remixing work for a series of local and international rock artists.